 - 4 wedges orange, for garnish

-Add in the powdered sugar, orange juice, orange extract, and salt and beat until everything is combined.
+- Add in the confectioners' sugar, orange juice, orange extract, and salt and beat until everything is combined.
 (If you are adding the zest, add it here.)

 I can’t wait to try this recipe.
 I am sure it will be delicious.
 Is it okay if I dip a toothpick in a little bit of orange food color and then sort of let whatever comes off come off in the batter so that it will give a slight orange color to the cake?